Animenon23/Next-Word-Predictor/README.md

 # Next-Word-Predictor
-We have created a next word prediction model using the LSTM network.
+Simple next word prediction model using the LSTM network.